harbingerofme/DebugToolkit/README.md

     * Clients now see the output of commands with the ExecuteOnServer flag. *This change only applies to commands created by this mod.*
     * Host now sees the input of commands with the ExecuteOnServer flag. *This change applies to all commands, even that of other mods.*
     * `set_team` is now smarter in detecting which team you want.
+	* `add_portal` now sets better values to get the vanilla orb messages to appear in chat.
     * Several issues with argument matching are now resolved better.
     * Special characters are now handled better (or rather, are ignored completely) when matching arguments.
 	* `set_scene` is now no longer denying access to you because you don't have cheats enabled. (you do, after all.)